starolis/starolis/README.md

 - 👋 Hi, I’m @starolis
-- 👀 I’m interested in mastering python
+- 👀 I’m interested in programming machines
-- 🌱 I’m currently learning to ride a unicycle
+- 🌱 I’m currently learning to be a better me
 - 💞️ I’m looking to collaborate on collusion
-- 📫 How to reach me ...
+- 📫 How to reach me is a riddle that can only be solved with a question

 <!---
 starolis/starolis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.